This post may contain affiliate links. Please read my disclosure policy.

-These tea cakes look like simple butter cookies (which is why they are sometimes called tea cake cookies) but they have a bit more of a cake consistency.
+These look like simple butter cookies (which is why they are sometimes called tea cake cookies) but they have a bit more of a cake consistency.
 To me, they are just plain fabulous.
+They are the best of both worlds.

 They are buttery, rich, subtly sweet, and soft.
 Their bottoms are light golden brown and barely crisp, while the edges are slightly chewy.
 Am I making you hungry yet?
 Everything you love about dessert is rolled into this recipe, and you won’t believe how simple it is to make that happen.